DOC-SAFETY-EEP-2024Issued by UPMRC Safety Department

 Taj East Gate

-Eastern Plaza, near Ticket Gate โ€” 50m from main entrance
+Eastern Plaza, near Ticket Gate - 50m from the main entrance

-ASSEMBLY-01 ยท PRIORITY CORRIDOR
+ASSEMBLY-01 | PRIORITY CORRIDOR

 02